davidgiven/btracker/README.md

   - 64 individually controllable volume and pitch steps each
   - 200Hz resolution
   - 'graphic' user interface
+- will run on stock BBC B or BBC Master (haven't tried a Compact)
 - noise channel is tuned to the tone channels

 Unlike traditional trackers, which were designed for machines with more memory